pulumi/docs/content/docs/reference/pkg/azure-nextgen/machinelearningservices/machinelearningservice.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const machineLearningService = new azure_nextgen.machinelearningservices.v20200901preview.MachineLearningService("machineLearningService", {
+const machineLearningService = new azure_nextgen.machinelearningservices.MachineLearningService("machineLearningService", {
     computeType: "ACI",
     environmentImageRequest: {
         assets: [{